SciML/JumpProcesses.jl/docs/src/jump_types.md

 the next jump is exponentially distributed as determined by the rate.
-Simulation algorithms for these types of processes are known in biology and chemistry as Gillespie methods or Stochastic Simulation Algorithms (SSA), with the time evolution that the probability these processes are an a given state at a given time satisfying the Chemical Master Equation (CME).
+Simulation algorithms for these types of processes are known in biology and chemistry as Gillespie methods or Stochastic Simulation Algorithms (SSA), with the time evolution that the probability these processes are in a given state at a given time satisfying the Chemical Master Equation (CME).
 In the statistics literature, the composition of Poisson processes is described by the superposition theorem.